-Evidence from a city (Yangon) and a rural area (Bago) in Myanmar shows trends of a digital divide similar to those seen in Japan: good socio-economic conditions were linked to Internet access and Internet users had better health.
-Moreover, a huge gap in Internet access was observed between the urban and rural population in Myanmar.
+Evidence from a city (Yangon) and a rural area (Bago) in Myanmar shows trends of a digital divide possessing similar to those seen in Japan: good socio-economic conditions or urban setting were linked to Internet access and Internet users had better health.
+Moreover, a huge gap in Internet access may exist between the urban and rural population in Myanmar.